Que20/UIDrawer/README.md

 ## Installation

+### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
 To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "Que20/UIDrawer" ~> 1.0
 ```

+### CocoaPod
+[CocoaPods](https://cocoapods.org) is a dependency manager for Cocoa projects.
+For usage and installation instructions, visit their website.
+To integrate Alamofire into your Xcode project using CocoaPods, specify it in your `Podfile`:

+    platform :ios, '12.0'
+    target 'TestImportPod' do
+      use_frameworks!
+      pod 'UIDrawer', '~> 1.0'
+    end

 ## Usage